MQCybersec/mqcybersec-website/src/content/writeups/25-dawgctf-guessmeifyoucan.md

 \\[ (\Delta s_3)^2 = A^6s_1^2 + A^5Bs_1 - A^5s_1^2 + \ldots \\]

 And it turns out, these two are the **exact same**!
-So when we take the difference of these two results, this will be congruent to $0$ modulo $m$, or in gemeral math notation:
+So when we take the difference of these two results, this will be congruent to $0$ modulo $m$, or in general math notation:

 \\[ (\Delta s_{n-1}\cdot \Delta s_{n+1}) - (\Delta s_n)^2 \equiv 0 \pmod{m} \\]